whatsupcoders/Flutter-Interview-Questions/README.md

 * When to use main Axis Alignment and cross Axis Alignment ?
 * when do we use double.INFINITY?
 * What is an Ephemeral state?
-* What is the role of a Change Notifier Provider?
+* What is the role of a ChangeNotifier and notifyListeners in Provider?
 * What is a ValueListenableBuilder?
 * What is an AspectRatio?
 * List a few plugins developed by the Flutter Team?